toadjaune/pulseaudio-config/README.md

 The objectif is to stream an audio medium to a videoconference, along with the microphone, and while hearing both the audio medium and the videoconference.
 There are schemas later in this README to explain this goal more clearly.

 Also see [this stackoverflow issue](https://askubuntu.com/questions/257992/how-can-i-use-pulseaudio-virtual-audio-streams-to-play-music-over-skype), which is the main base for this repository.

+# Compatibility

+This was tested on Fedora 25, but should work as well on any distribution using pulseaudio.

 # Installation